lifewinning/gitmaps-ttccamp/README.md

 ###4. copy/paste your GeoJSON into the editable file.

 And now you should be able to see your own map!
 Hooray!
+If you want to use your forked repository as a place to save multiple maps, just click the little arrow next to "gitmaps-ttccamp13".
+Then paste your data in and make sure to save the new file as a .geojson.